sdwheeler/seanonit/content/about/index.md

 title: About
 date: 2023-08-15T15:30:13-05:00
 draft: false
-figurePositionShow: false
-showReadTime: false
+sidebar: false
 ---

 ## About me

-![Sean D. Wheeler:left::round][05]
+{{% clearfix %}}

-Hi, I'm Sean Wheeler.
+![Sean D. Wheeler][05] Hi, I'm Sean Wheeler.
 I'm the lead documentarian for [PowerShell][02] at Microsoft.
 For over 25 years at Microsoft, I've delivered many workshops on scripting, debugging, and advanced troubleshooting.
 Using scripting, I created tools to help customers collect and analyze data used to troubleshoot and optimize their environments.
+{{% /clearfix %}}

 My interest in computers started in 1978 when I first learned to program in BASIC from a book without access to a computer.
 My first computer was the Netronics ELF II built from a kit.
 It had